 “In a few generations our products will produce amazing images in real time using path tracing with physically based rendering, and we’ll be able to generate whole scenes with AI,” said Dally.

-He showed the first public demonstration (below) that combines NVIDIA’s conversational AI framework called Jarvis with GauGAN, a tool that uses generative adversarial networks to create beautiful landscapes from simple sketches.
+He showed the first public demonstration that combines NVIDIA’s conversational AI framework called Riva with GauGAN, a tool that uses generative adversarial networks to create beautiful landscapes from simple sketches.
 The demo lets users instantly generate photorealistic landscapes using simple voice commands.

 In an interview between recording sessions for the keynote, Dally expressed particular pride for the team’s pioneering work in several areas.